 Pure tone screening should be performed at ages specified in the current version of AAP's Recommendations for Preventive Pediatric Health.
 If a hearing impairment is suspected at any age, the child should be referred for age-appropriate hearing testing.
-It is recommended that providers refer the child to a speech and hearing center certified by the Physically Handicapped Children's Program or other appropriately licensed or credentialed providers.
+It is recommended that providers refer the child to a speech and hearing center certified by PHCP or other appropriately licensed or credentialed providers.